yukiekajita/Matplotlib-Challenge/README.md

 ![bar_graph_1](Readme_Images/bar_graph_1.png)

-* Generated a pie plot using both Pandas's `DataFrame.plot()` and Matplotlib's `pyplot` that showed the distribution of female or male mice in the study.
+* I generated a pie plot using both Pandas's `DataFrame.plot()` and Matplotlib's `pyplot` that showed the distribution of female or male mice in the study.

 ** Pie plot